muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)

+### (m31)
+- Improved: support for Simconnect for MSFS2024.
+This is a work in progress and does not include all planned features, such as, a facility to add custom simvars from add-on products.
+The barebones module is functional with MSFS 2024 released Tuesday, November 10th, 2024.
+- Improved: Map to vjoy adds a new hat to button mode to map up to 8 hat positions directly to buttons.
+The buttons can be pulsed or held.
+- Fix: Tempo and TempoEx now handle hat inputs (as usual using tempo with a hat is best done with a pulse option because of how Tempo works)
+- Fix: Remap to Vjoy does not reload saved set target value
+- Fix: conditions do not work with hat input or hat conditions
+- Known issue: condition marker does not always update in all use cases (this does not impact functionality)
+- Known issue: conditions if also mapped for their own actions may cause some conflicts because they fire at the same time.

 ### (m30)
 - Fix for condition tab error when adding a condition that applies to the container - related to the addition of the status flag in m27